Issam (Sam) Bakir

 Timothy T. Timmerman of Austin is a real estate investor/ developer and owns Commerce Texas Properties, Inc. He developed the Star Ranch Community and Golf Course north of Austin.
 He is a certified public accountant and holds a Texas real estate broker’s license.
 He serves on the board of directors of International Bank of Commerce – Austin, the YMCA of Greater Williamson County and also serves as Vice Chairman of the board of St. David’s Medical Center in Round Rock.
 Timmerman is also a founder and President of the Colorado River Land Trust.
 He is a member of the Good Shepard Episcopal Church in Austin.
 Timmerman received a bachelor’s degree from Texas A&M University and a master’s degree from The University of Texas at Austin.
 Gov. Rick Perry appointed him to the Board of Directors of the Lower Colorado River Authority in February 2008 and reappointed him in 2013 for a term that expires in 2019.
 In January 2011, Governor Perry named Timmerman Chairman of the Board.

-After receiving her BS from Texas Woman’s University, Shevawn Walzel worked for many years as registered nurse before moving to Round Rock with her husband, Jack, in 1989.
+After receiving her BS from Texas Woman’s University, Shevawn Walzel worked for many years as a registered nurse before moving to Round Rock with her husband, Jack, in 1989.
 Her husband is a general surgeon and shares her desire to serve the community.
 They have three grown daughters.
 Shevawn currently spends much of her time volunteering in the community for the Round Rock Caregivers, the Round Rock Serving Center, Round Rock Woman’s Club, and the Williamson County Medical Alliance.
-Shevawn is a member First United Methodist Church in Round Rock and enjoys attending Bible studies.
+Shevawn is a member of First United Methodist Church in Round Rock and enjoys attending Bible studies.
 She is a founding member and former Secretary of the Greater Round Rock Community Foundation.
 She founded the Leading Ladies Giving Circle in 2007.
 In 2009, Shevawn received the Hope Alliance Volunteerism Leadership Award and in 2011, the Girl Scouts of Central Texas Woman of Distinction Award.